EVerest/EVerest/docs/hardware/pionix_belay_box.rst

   Running the manager process for the first time, you can get a warning that no key pair could be found for v2g ocsp request.
-As after the first startup, a key pair is generated, this message should not return next time.
+As after the first startup, a key pair is generated, this message should not be shown next time.

 .. important::

   The process of updating the values of the database via the script will be obsolete in the next major release of the Yak image.
 Until then, every update will reset the config entries in /usr/share/everest/modules/.
-  So please create a back-up of your config entries before any RAUC update.
+  So please create a backup of your config entries before any RAUC update.

 Additional information
 ----------------------